 Keirsey's 4 Temperament Theory

-A starting point in the development of Personas or Buyer Personas in your website or ecommerce can be the distinction made by David Keirsey in the 1950s in the theory of 4 temperaments theorywhich subdivides purchasing behaviour into 4 archetypes, called Characters: the logical, impulsive, altruistic and aggressive character:
+A starting point in the elaboration of the Personas or Buyer Personas in your website or ecommerce can be the distinction made by David Keirsey in the '50s in the theory of the 4 temperaments, which divides into 4 archetypes, called Personas, the buying behavior: the logical character, impulsive, altruistic and aggressive:

 Let's see them together and try to understand how they affect some aspects such as text, website navigation.